aws/amazon-eks-pod-identity-webhook/README.md

         # optional: When set to "true", adds AWS_STS_REGIONAL_ENDPOINTS env var
         #   to containers
         eks.amazonaws.com/sts-regional-endpoints: "true"
+        # optional: Defaults to 86400 for expirationSeconds if not set
+        #   Note: This value can be overwritten if specified in the pod
+        #         annotation as shown in the next step.
+        eks.amazonaws.com/token-expiration: "86400"
     ```
 4. All new pod pods launched using this Service Account will be modified to use
    IAM for pods.
 Below is an example pod spec with the environment variables and